How to Enable HDR Screenshot Color Corrector in Snipping Tool

 What Is the Snipping Tool?

 The Snipping Tool is Windows’ built-in screenshot utility.
-You can use it to capture any part of your screen – from full screens to specific windows or areas.
+It captures any part of your screen – from full screens to specific windows or areas.

 It also offers features like redacting text and managing recording options.